JulyThirteenth/dbks_spfh/README.md

 You can install them with below links: \
 [Gflags](https://blog.csdn.net/JulyThirteenth/article/details/127420974) \
 [Glog](https://blog.csdn.net/JulyThirteenth/article/details/127411480) \
-And there are the need for map-server, you can download it by the command below: \
+And there is the need for map-server, you can download it by the command below: \
 ```sudo apt install ros-{your distribution}-map-server```